Munawwar/http-snapshotter/README.md

   // make fetch() call here
   // assert the test

-  // cleanup before moving to next test attachSnapshotFilenameGenerator(mySnapshotFilenameGenerator);
+  // reset back to old function before moving to next test attachSnapshotFilenameGenerator(mySnapshotFilenameGenerator);
+  // You could alternatively `import { resetSnapshotFilenameGenerator } from "http-snapshotter"` and call
+  // resetSnapshotFilenameGenerator()
 });
 ```

-Now when you run `SNAPHOT=update node specific-test.js` you will get a snapshot file with `free-account-test-` as prefix.
+Now when you run `SNAPHOT=update node test2.js` you will get a snapshot file with `free-account-test-` as prefix.
 You can now edit the JSON response for this test.